 In the subject line of your e-mail please state whether this is an article or review or poetry of fiction submission, your name, and the work’s title.
 For example: Article by Phil Slattery “Poe’s Raven: an Analysis”.
 This information helps filter out a lot of extraneous stuff if I have to search for it.

-New perk for writers accepted into The Chamber: as of February 25, 2022, if you have one or more novels already published, The Chamber may add up to three to its new bookshop dependent upon various factors.
+New perk for writers accepted into The Chamber: as of February 25, 2022, if you have one or more novels already published, The Chamber may add up to three to its new bookshop dependent upon various factors, the most important of which is if the Bookshop carries it.

 Be professional.
 The less editing I have to do, the more likely you are to be published.
 In my experience, this is true of all publishers.